Sean Murphy Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.43 team ERA that ranks 21st among all MLB pitching staffs.
+- The Diamondbacks have the 23rd-ranked team ERA among all league pitching staffs (4.53).

-- Diamondbacks pitchers combine to allow 106 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- The Diamondbacks rank 15th in baseball in home runs surrendered (109 total, 1.1 per game).

-- The right-hander last appeared on Sunday, July 9 against the Pittsburgh Pirates, when he went 5 1/3 innings, allowing three earned runs while giving up four hits.
+- His most recent time out was on Friday against the Toronto Blue Jays, when the righty went 5 2/3 innings, surrendering one earned run while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.